salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

-Snapshot modeling steps 2-4: representation, scoring, and search process {#snapshot1}
+Snapshot modeling steps 2-4: representation, scoring, and search process {#snapshot}
 ====================================

 Here, we describe how to build models of static snapshots using IMP.
 We note that this process is similar to previous tutorials of [actin](https://integrativemodeling.org/tutorials/actin/) and [RNA PolII](https://integrativemodeling.org/tutorials/rnapolii_stalk/).